Garmin FTP – what is it? and why it’s probably not quite what you think it is

 Several platforms and software packages will extrapolate your maximal efforts over shorter distances up to your FTP or CP.
 Golden Cheetah and Xert are two that I use for that purpose.

-Golden Cheetah’s CP curve is configurable, using a few different models which themselves can be tweaked with parameters at various durations.
-I also set Golden Cheetah to only calculate results based on the last 3 weeks of data.
-Remember you lose fitness too so FTP is not an additive thing over the season.
+Golden Cheetah’s CP curve is configurable using several models, each of which can be tweaked with parameters across various durations.
+I also set Golden Cheetah to calculate results only from the last 3 weeks of data.
+Remember, you lose fitness too, so FTP isn’t a minimum, additive factor over the season; it’s an ever-changing value over time.

 AI Endurance